Skip to Main Content

 Morning:

-Morning hotel check out.
-We will transfer to the train station to board the train for what has been described as “the ride in the sky”.
+After check-out, we will transfer to the train station to board the train for what has been described as “the ride in the sky.”
 The Chihuahua-Pacifico (ChePe) railroad line is a major engineering feat passing through 85 tunnels and 37 bridges.
-The project began as Albert Owen’s dream to build a railroad connecting the sugar cane paradise of Los Mochis with central United States, taking almost 80 years to be completed!
-With the morning sun shining on the cliffs, enjoy the most striking portion of the line in which the train descends almost 8,000 ft in the 170 mi. stretch between Creel and El Fuerte.
-The group Leader will be sharing information on the sights along the route as the train twists and turns down the Septentrion Canyon, over bridges and through tunnels.
+The project began as Albert Owen’s dream to build a railroad connecting the sugar cane paradise of Los Mochis with the central United States, taking almost 80 years to be completed!
+With the morning sun shining on the cliffs, we’ll enjoy the most striking portion of the line in which the train descends almost 8,000 feet in the 170-mile stretch between Creel and El Fuerte.
+The Group Leader will be sharing information on the sights along the route as the train twists and turns down the Septentrion Canyon, over bridges and through tunnels.

 Lunch: